 The table below quantifies the impact on our reserves for claims and claim expenses, net income and shareholders' equity as of and for the year ended December 31, 2010 of reasonably likely changes to the actuarial assumptions used to estimate our December 31, 2010 claims and claim expense reserves within our Insurance segment.
 The table quantifies reasonably likely changes in our initial estimated ultimate claims and claim expense ratios and estimated loss reporting patterns.
-The changes to the initial estimated ultimate claims and claim expense ratios.
+The changes to the initial estimated ultimate claims and claim expense ratios represent percentage increases or decreases to our current estimated ultimate claims and claim expense ratios.
 The change to the reporting patterns represent claims reporting that is both faster and slower than our current estimated reporting patterns.
 The impact on net income and shareholders' equity assumes no increase or decrease in reinsurance recoveries or loss related premium and is before tax.